Regions of the United States

-The Middle Atlantic is a vernacular region encompassing the East Coast states between New England and the South Atlantic states (Wikipedia 2020).
+The Middle Atlantic (sometimes abbreviated as Mid-Atlantic) is a vernacular region encompassing the East Coast states between New England and the South Atlantic states (Wikipedia 2020).

 Alabama, Arkansas, Delaware, District of Columbia, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia

 Appalachia is a formal and vernacular region surrounding the Appalachian Mountains covering parts of Pennsylvania, Ohio, West Virginia, Virginia, Kentucky, Tennessee, the Carolinas, Mississippi, Alabama, and Georgia (Wikipedia 2020).